 Office of the Provost and the Teaching and Learning Collaborative

 The grants awarded under this program fund work undertaken in the summer and following academic year by faculty of the College, School of Business, School of Divinity and the School of Law, directed toward designing, developing and launching a new or redesigned face to face course.
-The course design is accomplished with the assistance of the TLC staff, and applications are reviewed by the executive director of the TLC, the director of educational development, and the Chair of the TLC University Committee.
+The course design is accomplished with the assistance of the TLC staff and a cohort of other award recipients.

 In accepting the grant, grantees agree to:

-- Collaborate with the staff in the TLC to create a plan of work and identify the appropriate technical experts.
+- Collaborate with TLC staff and other faculty award recipients to create a plan of work.
 Planning meetings are required for all recipients and should be scheduled with the TLC upon notification of the award.
-The Teaching and Learning Collaborative provides the appropriate instructional design support.

-- Attend meetings with other grant recipients to share findings and explore pedagogical and scholarly challenges.
-A schedule of meetings will be arranged among participants in the summer and fall.
+- Attend summer meetings with other grant recipients to share findings and explore pedagogical and scholarly challenges.
+A schedule of meetings will be arranged among participants in the summer and potentially fall.

-- Report back (in any format, including written, video, or creative technology-enhanced format) on change in student learning due to the course design and/or technology use.
-The report should be sent to Catherine Ross in the TLC by January 2017/ May 2018 [the end of the semester in which it is taught].
+- Report back (in any format, including written, video, or creative technology-enhanced format) on change in student learning due to the course design.
+The report should be sent to firstname.lastname@example.org by January 2019/ May 2020 [the end of the semester in which it is taught].
 The report should address the questions:

 - Present at TechXploration (if there is a substantial technology component) and/or a TLC teaching and learning event during the following academic year.
 Grant recipients are also encouraged to share lessons learned with other faculty by mentoring, offering training classes, or writing educational materials for use by others.

-- Describe a plan to measure the effect of the course design/technology usage with assignments/assessments of learning.
+- Describe your preliminary plan to measure the effect of the course design/redesign with assignments/assessments of learning.